-3 Things You Need to Know Before Making a Donation
+3 Things to Know Before Donating Your Money to a Charity

-Americans donate billions of dollars each year to nonprofits — and hundreds of thousands recently to pro-life and pro-choice organizations.
+Americans donate billions of dollars each year to nonprofits — both at home and abroad.
 That money is essential to helping those nonprofits carry out their missions.

 But how do you know that money will be used the way you want?

 If you’re donating money to a charity, take a minute to make sure you know where your money is going first.

 3 Things to Consider Before Donating Money to a Charity

 If you have the money to make donations — or even if you don’t, but feel strongly about a certain cause — it’s important to evaluate the charity first.

 Are donation dollars helping support a worthy cause — or supporting high administrative costs?

 You want to get the most out of your donation dollars.
 Here are some tips to help.

 1. Make Sure You’re Donating to a Legitimate Organization